Scofield-Imitation/RMCC/README.md

 # RMCC (under construction)
-Pintool code for paper 'Self-Reinforcing Memoization for Cryptography Calculations in Secure Memory Systems'
+Pintool and Gem5 code for paper 'Self-Reinforcing Memoization for Cryptography Calculations in Secure Memory Systems'